 Anyone can suffer economic hardships when life’s difficulties arise.
-CNBC reported on a study showing that 66.5 percent of bankruptcies are related to medical issues — either due to high health care costs or time spent out of work due to an illness.
+Many bankruptcies are filed in Pennsylvania and Allentown for medical issues — either due to high health care costs or time spent out of work due to an illness.
 Other reasons for filing for bankruptcy include unaffordable mortgages, foreclosure, student loan increases, divorce, or separation.
 Regardless of the reason why your finances are suffering, Allentown residents have top legal assistance at their disposal.

 If you are thinking about filing for bankruptcy in Allentown, you should not begin this challenging and sometimes confusing process without the guidance of a qualified attorney.
 At the law offices of Young Marr & Associates, our seasoned lawyers have over 20 years of experience handling all types of consumer bankruptcy cases, including Chapter 7 and Chapter 13.
 Our bankruptcy law firm has represented over 5,000 clients across Pennsylvania, including across Lehigh County.

 Why Do I Need a Bankruptcy Attorney?

 For most of us, this would not be the time to hire anyone as you cut all expenses.
 However, having an attorney representing you can make a significant difference in the outcome of your bankruptcy.
 There are times when you need an experienced and knowledgeable professional working at your side – the same way you would seek out the help of a trained doctor or qualified mechanic.